Skip to main content

 • Count how often individual machines enter an error state to identify issues and prioritize maintenance.

-Interface Breakdown
+Interface breakdown

 Hover over a multi-tag report widget, click the Configure Widget button (), and select the stacks and tags you wish to analyze.
 Then, click ‘Next’ to proceed to the options panel below.